- Section 1 – Membership Eligibility

 C. Unless otherwise determined by the Board, the Cooperative owns all Cooperative facilities and equipment.
-Each member and patron shall protect all Cooperative equipment and shall install, implement and maintain any protective device or procedure required by the Cooperative.
+Each member shall protect all Cooperative equipment and shall install, implement and maintain any protective device or procedure required by the Cooperative.

 Section 2: Non-Liability for Debts of the Cooperative

-A Member is not liable to third parties for the Cooperative’s acts, debts, liabilities or obligations.
+A member is not liable to third parties for the Cooperative’s acts, debts, liabilities or obligations.

 Section 3: Provision of Service

 A. The Cooperative shall provide Cooperative services to members in a reasonable manner.
 The Cooperative neither guarantees nor warrants continuous or flawless provision of Cooperative services.

 B. After providing a member with reasonable notice and an opportunity to comment orally or in writing, the Cooperative may suspend or terminate any Cooperative service to that member.